MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Theoretical Formalism

 To account for fast fluctuations in the noise $\mathbf{z}_{t}$ without inconveniently small time steps, we introduce an effective integration of the noise.
 When there exists a separation of timescales between the stochastic noise and all other terms in the equation-of-motion (e.g., due to the low-temperature correction), then by taking a moving average over the noise, we can effectively integrate its dynamics on a finer timescale and converge calculations with a larger time step.

 The time-evolution super-operator $\mathcal{L}$ (Eq. \eqref{eq:HOPS_superoperator}) is the sum of $\mathcal{L}_0$, which is not explicitly dependent on noise, and $\mathcal{L}_{z_{t}}$, the explicitly noise-dependent component of the time-evolution.
 When the fluctuations of the noise ($\mathbf{z}_t$) are faster than all timescales of both the system dynamics ($\hat{H}_S$) and flux between auxiliary wave functions, the short-time dynamics of a HOPS trajectory are dominated by $\mathcal{L}_{z_{t}}$.
-To capture the influence of rapid fluctuations in the noise, we replace $\mathcal{L}_{z_{t}}$ with a moving average, $\mathcal{L}'_{z'_{t}}$, given by
+To capture the influence of rapid fluctuations in the noise, we sub-divide the time step of integration $(\Delta t)$ into $N_\tau$ finer time steps $(\tau)$ and replace $\mathcal{L}_{z_{t}}$ with a moving average, $\bar{\mathcal{L}}_{z_{t}}$, defined by its effect on each auxiliary wave function